cdk-entest/eks-cdk-launch/README.md

 - Example 1: setup permissions for the EBS CSI Driver add-on
 - Example 2: setup permissions for ADOT-Collector

-In example 1, the driver need to create EBS volumnes in AWS services.Step 1.
+In example 1, the driver need to create EBS volumnes in AWS services.

+- Step 1.
 Create a service account in Kubernetes
+- Step 2.
+Create Identity Provider in AWS IAM
+- Step 3.
+Create an IAM role in AWS IAM

-Create a service account and annotation by yaml.In case of the EBS CSI add-on, the service account **ebs-csi-controller-sa** already created when installing the add-on.
+Step 1.
+Create a service account in Kubernetes.
+In this case, the service account **ebs-csi-controller-sa** already created when installing the add-on.

 ```yaml
 apiVersion: v1